September 19, 2022

 Fixing my mistake(s)

 What a day!
 I couldn’t believe my bad fortune.
-I’d been so worried these last few days about having a place to stay that I booked this albergue online without any real consideration toward the town I was in.
+I’d been so worried these last few days about having a place to stay that I booked this albergue online without any real consideration for the town I was in.

 The Camino del Norte was sure handing me some tough lessons this week.
 Two days ago, I had to backtrack 2.5 kilometers because of the lodging shortage along Spain’s northern coast.
 And today, I needed backtrack 2.3 more kilometers because I’d failed to plan my food more carefully.